35K

 You can join a shared flight in a group of 4-5 people or book a private charter, based on your needs and budget.

-Yes, there are no restrictions for children and the elderly.
+Yes.
+There are no restrictions for children and the elderly.
 They can join the tour following the required precautionary measures.
 However, the health of the passengers should be in good condition.

 Altitude sickness is rare.
 Yet if you experience any symptoms leading to discomfort, the crew provides you with supplemental oxygen.